-We often spend so much time making sure that our shutter speeds are fast enough to avoid camera shake or blur from movement, that it might sound odd to talk about improving your photos by slowing down the shutter speed.
+We often spend so much time making sure that the speed of our shutter is fast enough to avoid camera shake or motion blur from movement, that it might sound odd to talk about improving your photos by slowing down your shutter.
 But that’s exactly what we’re going to do.

-The good news regarding working with slow shutter speeds is that you probably already have most of the equipment you need.
+The good news regarding working with steadier speeds is that you probably already have most of the equipment you need.
 Besides the camera, all that is required is a tripod and remote shutter release.

 You might need a neutral density filter though.
-That is a filter that restricts the amount of light that is allowed into the lens.
-When you attach this filter, it reduces the amount of light coming into your camera so that you can use a longer shutter speed without overexposing your image.
-They come in a variety of strengths, which are measured in “stops” of light.
-Get the 10-stop version, which is strong enough to have a pronounced effect on your images.
+That is a filter that restricts how much light that is allowed into the focal length lenses.
+When you attach this filter, it reduces how much light is coming into your camera so that you can use a longer shutter without overexposing your photo.

-When it comes to water, however, I can offer you a little bit of guidance.
+When it comes to moving water, however, I can offer you a little bit of photography guidance.
 Try working with these settings ranges: If all you want to do is to create a slight motion blur to create a sense of movement: try using a speed of 1/8 – 1/2 secs.

 Of course, the ultimate speed will depend on the exact effect you are looking for and the conditions you face.
 Don’t be afraid to experiment.

-When you are ready to take the image with a slow shutter speed, you first need to place your camera on the tripod and set up your composition.
-Attach the remote shutter release.
-Get the picture ready to go without even thinking about exposure yet.
+When you are ready to take the photo with this technique, you first need to place your camera on the tripod and set up your composition.
+Attach the remote release.
+Get the picture ready to go without even thinking about a long exposure time yet.

-When that is ready to go, it is time to set the exposure to achieve the slower shutter speed you want.
-Once we’ve changed the exposure, what we will do here is make a series of changes with one goal in mind – increasing the amount of light needed to properly expose an image so that the camera can use a long shutter speed without overexposing the image.
-Here are the steps for doing so:
+When that is ready to go, it is time to set the long exposure to achieve the slow shutter speed you want.
+Once we’ve changed the exposure, what we will do here is make a series of changes with one goal in mind – increasing how much light is needed to set the right exposure to a photo so that the camera can use a long speed without overexposing the photo.

-- Manual Mode: Put the camera in manual mode (unless your shutter speed will be longer than 30 seconds, in which case use Bulb mode).
+Manual Mode: Put the camera in manual mode (unless your speed will be longer than half a minute, in which case use Bulb mode).
 You will find that manual mode is the easiest to work with in this context.
 Plus, you will be working slowly, so there is no need for the speed that the other modes provide.

-- Reduce the ISO: Set your ISO at its lowest native setting.
-In most cases, this will be ISO 100.
+Reduce the ISO: Set your ISO at its lowest native setting.
+In most cases, this will be 100.
 When you use this setting, your camera’s digital sensor is the least sensitive to light.
-That means that more light will be needed to properly expose the image.
+That means that more lighting will be needed to properly expose the image.

 “Before and after of the Portland Head Light in Maine.
 The picture to the left was taken with a shutter speed of 1/320 of a second.
 I put my 10-stop ND filter on my lens and took the one to the right with a 4 second shutter speed.”

-If the shutter speed is not slow enough for you, then you will need to break out the heavy artillery.
+If the speed is not good enough for you, then you will need to break out the heavy artillery.
 By that I mean it is time to attach the 10-stop neutral density (ND) filter.
-This will greatly restrict the amount of light allowed into your camera so that you can use an extremely long shutter speed.
+This will greatly restrict the amount of light allowed into your camera so that you can use an extremely long speed.